mvolkmann/blog/src/swift/SwiftUI.md

 #### HStack

 The {% aTargetBlank "https://developer.apple.com/documentation/swiftui/hstack",
-"HStack" %} view is a container that lays out its child views vertically.
+"HStack" %} view is a container that lays out its child views horizontally.

 The child views are centered vertically by default.
 To change this, add the `alignment` attribute which can be set to